 Whether you answer a single, commonly asked question or create a lengthier FAQ article, blogs that answer questions will be very helpful to readers.
 You want to give advice that’s less specific than what someone would receive in a consultation, but more information than a general search query would provide.
 It’s also a smart idea to include a disclaimer stating that the post does not constitute a client-attorney relationship.
 Some examples include “How Often Should I Touch Base with My Attorney About my Case?” or “Does my Case Qualify as Wrongful Termination?”

 3. Lists, or “Listicles”

 Though you want to highlight your law firm’s achievements, these blogs should be fewer and farther between than other types.
 Think of the common 80/20 rule, where 80% of your content is non-promotional and focuses on providing value, and 20% of your content is related solely to talking up your firm.
 Think about any awards your firm has won, your latest partnerships, or items that share a bit of culture such as volunteer events or highlights of firm activities.
-These types of content usually receive high levels of engagement when shared to social media.
+This type of content usually receives high levels of engagement when shared on social media.